dcbaker/cython/docs/src/userguide/extension_types.rst

             raise TypeError
         sh.width = sh.width + extra_width

-but since this is anticipated to be such a frequent requirement, Cython provides a more convenient way.
+but since this is anticipated to be such a frequent requirement, Cython0 provides a more convenient way.
 Parameters of a Python function declared as an extension type can have a ``not None`` clause::